Roboy/RoboyVR/00_sphinx_documentation/documentation/ScopeContext/2_architecture_constraints.rst

   :widths: 20, 60

   "HTC Vive", "We need user position tracking and movement tracking."

+  "ZED", "For spatial mapping and a live stream of the environment."

 .. csv-table:: Software Constraints
   :header: "Constraint Name", "Description"